Muhammad

 slaughtered in our dear mosque in Kano

 and other places.
-May You heal the wounded and sooth the smitten minds of the
+May You heal the wounded and soothe the smitten minds of the millions of others whose loved ones are affected.
+May Allah protect us, amin.
+May

 their murderers be judged accordingly, amin.
 It’s aptly said: DEATH is one path